Keysight solution helps prevent cyber-attacks on connected vehicles

 ISG's visibility solutions deliver an enhanced infrastructure that improves the efficiency of security toolsets in production networks.

-Keysight provides test and measurement of cybersecurity effectiveness from the ECU level up to the cloud data centre.
+Keysight provides test and measurement of cybersecurity effectiveness from the ECU level up to the cloud data center.

 “Early assessment, prior to production, is essential to enabling our automotive customers to deliver safe and supportable vehicles,” says Ixia Solutions Group president Mark Pierpoint.